 Amá uncovers the grotesque abuses of power in modern American history.

 The film’s release has encouraged women to come forward to share their stories of being subjected to the violence of forced sterilisation suggesting that this abuse continues to persist in the U.S and around the world posing the question: when will this suffering end?

 Director Lorna Tucker joins us for a post-screening Q&A.

-This event took place on Thursday 31 January 2019 6.30pm, Curzon Soho.
+This event took place on Thursday 31 January 2019 at Curzon Soho.